Skip to content

 IPMI

-Setup the types of IPMI protocols to test a host for and in what order.
-Don't forget to install ipmitool on the monitoring host.
+This setting gives the IPMI protocols to test on a host, and their order.
+Also install ipmitool on the monitoring host.

 lnms config:set ipmi.type '["lanplus", "lan", "imb", "open"]'